Parmicciano/linux-git-clone-auto-sync/README.md

 # linux-git-clone-auto-sync

+<h1>Synchroniwe your website servers with your code</h1>

-<h1>This script allows you to clone a private github repository and update it onchange</h1>
+This script allows you to clone a private github repository and update it onchange

 You can  use it for production and development server:
 For instance, you can use an ubuntu server for develoment that will download your dev branch / dev repository every time your code is push to github.